SGT David Guzman

 Receiving a specially adapted custom home will not only help David in the kitchen, it will also provide comfort for his wife Maribel and their three children.
 Maribel constantly fears her husband will fall and injure himself further in the shower, as he has done in the past.
 The financial freedom of a donated home will also help him achieve his goal of helping his sons open his own catering or smokehouse business.

-Originally from Texas, David is choosing to remain in state and build his HFOT home in the Hayes County area for easy accessibility to the surrounding areas and tranquil views.
+Originally from Texas, David is choosing to remain in state and build his HFOT home in the Hays County area for easy accessibility to the surrounding areas and tranquil views.

 David would like to thank the HFOT donors and supporters for helping Veterans rebuild their lives so they in turn can pay it forward.
 “I was given a second chance in life.
 Thank you for helping Veterans so they can help out their communities.”